SINCE time immemorial, funerals have been important rituals that have brought comfort to grieving families and friends.

 In recent decades, services have evolved to incorporate a range of elements encompassing transport in the form of hearses and limousines, as well as floral tributes, religious and civil services, personalised coffins and post-service gatherings to remember the deceased.

-This has taken an immense toll on families who, in some parts of the country, are being denied funeral services.
-Or are not able to be close to – and hug – relatives from different households.
+This has taken an immense toll on families who, in some parts of the country, are being denied usual funeral services or traditions or are not able to be close to – and hug – relatives from different households.